yashjhaveri05/IIT-Patna---Phisher-Detection/README.md

 ## Overview
-This repository contains the implementation of various baselines for detecting illicit activites in blockchain transaction networks.
+This repository contains the implementation of various methods in the literature of ethereum illicit activities

 ## Data
 We conducted our experiments on a public dataset containing data about phishers in ethereum transactions.